DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/school-placements.md

     classes: quote--indent
 cta_adviser:
   adviser:
-    text: An adviser with years of teaching experience can tell you more about school placements and how to submit a successful application.
+    text: An adviser with years of teaching experience can tell you more about school placements and help maximise your chances of submitting a successful application.
 Chat by phone, text or email, as little or as often as you need.
 keywords:
     - placements
     - school placements